casualdoto/go-currency-tracker/README.md

 ### Requirements

-- Go 1.21+
+- Docker and Docker Compose
-- Docker and Docker Compose (for PostgreSQL)
+- Telegram Bot Token
-- Telegram Bot Token (for bot functionality)
+- Go is optional (if you want to build or run the app outside of Docker)

 ### Building and Running